prody/ProDy/doc/tutorials/structure_analysis/pdbfiles.rst

 Use an identifier
 ^^^^^^^^^^^^^^^^^

-PDB files can be parsed by passing simply an identifier. arser will look for a PDB file that matches the given identifier in the current working directory.
+PDB files can be parsed by passing simply an identifier.
+Parser will look for a PDB file that matches the given identifier in the current working directory.
 If a matching file is not found, ProDy will downloaded it from PDB FTP server automatically and saved it in the current working directory.